killermann/facilitator-cards/content/cards/swot-analysis.md

 ---

-Regarding a plan or strategy, ask the group to highlight your strengths (known advantages), weaknesses (known disadvantages), opportunities (potential benefits), and threats (potential setbacks).
+Regarding a potential option, ask the group to highlight your strengths (known advantages), weaknesses (known disadvantages), opportunities (potential benefits), and threats (potential setbacks).
 Dedicate a flipchart sheet to each dimension.
-Aim for breadth over depth.
+Aim for breadth over depth, and continue until you have at least several bullets in each category, or run out of time.